sasmazonur/DisneyPlus-Clone-React-TypeScript-TMDB/README.md

 ## Further Reading

-For a detailed step-by-step guide on building this Disney+ clone, including code snippets and explanations, please visit our Medium article:
+For a detailed step-by-step guide on building this Disney+ clone, including code snippets and explanations, please visit my Medium article:

 [Read the full tutorial on Medium](https://onursasmaz.medium.com/)